Service Overview

 - Owner reporting built around cost, schedule, and decision visibility

 Coordination starts with a clear package strategy.
 We map the relationship between civil work, concrete, structure, enclosure, specialty scopes, and turnover so each team understands the order of operations and the consequences of late decisions.
 Weekly look-ahead planning and issue tracking keep that structure useful once the field team is active.
+Owner reporting stays focused on real decision points: what is ready to release, what is waiting on an action, and what has critical-path impact on the next milestone.

 Process Milestones